 |Borderline (100 to 125 mg/dL) to High ( ≥ 126 mg/dL)||Clozapine||57||24 (42)|

-Undesirable alterations in lipids have occurred in patients treated with atypical antipsychotics, including clozapine.
+Undesirable alterations in lipids have occurred in patients treated with atypical antipsychotics, including FAZACLO.
 Clinical monitoring, including baseline and periodic follow-up lipid evaluations in patients using FAZACLO, is recommended.

-Triglyceride Concentration in Studies in Adult Subjects with Schizophrenia
+Total Cholesterol and Triglyceride Concentration in Studies in Adult Subjects

 |Treatment Arm||Baseline Total Cholesterol Concentration (mg/dL)||Change from Baseline mg/dL (%)|